p7r0x7/whixy/README.md

 * Pure and impure codepaths are explicitly delineated in the syntax.
 * Conditions for automatic laziness in an otherwise eager syntax.
-* Value declarations are immutable by default, and passed routine parameters are always immutable.
+* Value Dlarations are immutable by default, and passed routine parameters are always immutable.

 ###### Features Conducive to Scripting